-• target for expansion vital but underserved markets in the Midwestern and Southwestern United States (including, in addition to Minneapolis, Chicago and St. Louis where we plan to have offices, Kansas City, Milwaukee, Cincinnati, Columbus, Indianapolis, Ames, Omaha, Tulsa, Dallas and Houston);

-- use acquisitions to supplement organic growth and achieve critical mass; - continue to grow our IBM partnership and seek VSO arrangements with other major software vendors; - provide our customers end-to-end solutions that generate a demonstrable positive return on investment; - · continue to invest in the professional development of our consulting staff and provide them entrepreneurial opportunities within Perficient; and - retain and strengthen a culture built on teamwork, a passion for technology and client service and a focus on cost control and the bottom line.
+- target for expansion vital but underserved markets in the Midwestern and Southwestern United States (in addition to current and planned locations in Austin, Chicago, Minneapolis and St. Louis, we are investigating Kansas City, Milwaukee, Cincinnati, Columbus, Indianapolis, Ames, Omaha, Tulsa, Dallas and Houston); - use acquisitions to supplement organic growth and achieve critical mass; - continue to grow our IBM partnership and seek VSO arrangements with other major software vendors; - provide our customers end-to-end solutions that generate a demonstrable positive return on investment; - · continue to invest in the professional development of our consulting staff and provide them entrepreneurial opportunities within Perficient; and - retain and strengthen a culture built on teamwork, a passion for technology and client service and a focus on cost control and the bottom line.